 Once the mineral-free steam condenses back into liquid water, it’s officially been distilled!
 The only problem with the process of water distillation is that many water contaminants have a lower boiling point than that of water.
 These contaminants also turn to steam along with water, which means that they still remain incorporated into the finished product of distilled water.

 In order to truly eradicate all contaminants from water, you need to undergo additional steps besides just distillation.
-Purified water starts as distilled water.
+Distilled Water Is a Type of Purified Water

 In order to remove all of the remaining contaminants, water purification facilities a series of methods: coagulation and flocculation, sedimentation, filtration, and disinfection.
 Coagulation and flocculation involves adding positively charged chemicals to distilled water, which bind with negatively charged contaminants to form large contaminate particles called floc.